alirezanet/Gridify/README.md

 ## Custom Mapping Support

-By default Gridify is using a `GridifyMapper` object that automatically maps your string based field names to actual properties in your Entities but if you have a custom **DTO** (Data Transfer Object) you can create a custom instance of `GridifyMapper` and use it to create your mappings.
+By default Gridify is using a `GridifyMapper` object that automatically maps your string based field names to actual properties in your entities but if you have a custom **DTO** (Data Transfer Object) you can create a custom instance of `GridifyMapper` and use it to create your mappings.

 ```c#
 // example Entities